Insights into the procedure and the current status , Date: 11/11/2025, format: Article, area: Authority

 This content is also available in

-It was possible to set the stage for the FLORA support system in the first half of 2018, when a successful technical feasibility study (proof of concept) was carried out.
-This feasibility study was then followed from August 2018 onwards by the development of a pilot system for the location in Dresden, which was successfully piloted from April 2021 onwards with Saxony’s State Directorate (“Landesdirektion Sachsen”), and put into live operation in August 2022.
+The foundation for the FLORA support system was laid in the first half of 2018 with a successful technical feasibility study (proof of concept).
+From August 2018 onwards, this feasibility study was followed by the development of a pilot system for the location in Dresden, which was successfully piloted with the Saxony State Directorate from April 2021 and put into live operation in August 2022.
+FLORA passed from project to product status in mid-2024 and is subject to ongoing development..

 Project phase I – feasibility study (proof of concept)

-Project phase I aimed to implement a proof of concept and to identify fundamental added values offered by using blockchain for the asylum procedure.
-The aim in concrete terms was to use the proof of concept to show how blockchain technology can support communication and cooperation between authorities in the asylum procedure.
-The proof of concept that was developed stored the current status changes in the individual asylum procedure of each displaced person.
-A change in status for instance indicates that the BAMF has already issued an asylum notice for the individual in question, and whether it was positive or negative.
+Project phase I was aimed at implementing a proof of concept and identifying the fundamental added value of using blockchain for the asylum process.
+Specifically, the aim of the proof of concept was to demonstrate how blockchain technology can support interagency communication and cooperation in the asylum process.
+The developed proof of concept continuously stored the current status changes of each refugee’s respective asylum process.
+A status change indicates, for example, whether the BAMF has already issued an asylum notice for the person concerned, and whether it was positive or negative.
 Other participating authorities can use this status to initiate their own processes.
-If the BAMF’s notice was positive, the competent immigration office can for instance issue a residence permit directly and with virtually no delay.
+For instance, if the BAMF’s notice was positive, the competent immigration authority can issue a residence permit directly and with virtually no delay.

 Project phase II – the pilot phase in Dresden

-Project phase II was intended to develop and pilot a support system based on FLORA together with the BAMF’s branch office in Dresden and Saxony’s State Directorate.
+The aim of project phase II was to develop and pilot a support system based on FLORA in cooperation with the BAMF branch office in Dresden and the Saxony State Directorate.

-The development of the pilot system was launched in August 2018, and it was followed from May 2020 onwards by a prolonged test phase involving preparing the FLORA support system for pilot operation.
-It was then ultimately possible to commence pilot operation in April 2021, and the FLORA support system supported staff at the BAMF’s branch office in Dresden and at Saxony’s State Directorate for the first time in processing asylum applications.
-The pilot phase enabled the FLORA support system to successfully prove its added value in technical terms, so that the system’s official live operation was initiated in August 2022.
+The development of the pilot system started in August 2018.
+From May 2020 onwards, this was followed by an extended test phase in which the FLORA support system was prepared for pilot operation.
+Pilot operation finally commenced in April 2021, and the FLORA support system assisted staff at the BAMF branch office in Dresden and the Saxony State Directorate for the first time in processing asylum applications.
+In the scope of the pilot project, the FLORA support system successfully demonstrated its functional added value, and the system was transferred to official live operation in August 2022.